lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTDome/MTDome-to-Home.rst

 Error Diagnosis
 ===============

-* While the dome is not pointing where it should, the images might be vignetted by the dome.
-In more extreme cases, no images show at all, if the cameras are covered completely by the dome.
+* While the dome is not positioned where it should be, the images might be vignetted by the dome.
+In more extreme cases, no images show at all if the cameras are completely covered by the dome.
 * The azimuth position reported by the dome is not the same as the one seen in the camera.